 But Alex doesn't care about this sort of story at all because the misinformation that's being spread is in line with the message that he wants to amplify.

-There's no good explanation for this agency's actions, so the best way to navigate the story is just to ignore it and then exaggerate or lie about what the people you don't like are doing.
+There's no good explanation for this agency's action, so the best way to navigate the story is just to ignore it and then exaggerate or lie about what the people you don't like are doing.

-Yeah, the first thing that I thought of whenever you told me about them was just like those roommate scams where they're like, oh yeah, I'll pay you the first and second month's rent, but I'm out of state right now.
+Yeah, the first thing that I thought of whenever you told me about them was just like those roommate scams where they're like, oh, yeah, I'll pay you the first and second month's rent, but I'm out of state right now.

-So remember all those descriptions of how Alex is saying Roger's doing, because it doesn't match at all how he sounds or is acting when he finally does show up.
+So remember all those descriptions of how Alex is saying Roger's doing because it doesn't match at all how he sounds or is acting when he finally does show up.

 Alex is missing the point of Stelter's piece here.